Childhood TB Notifications

 This standard WHO indicator can also be calculated using the WHO database variables: newrel_f014 plus newrel_m014 plus newrel_sexunk014.

-The number of TB cases in children is an important indicator of recent transmission in a community.
-Comprehensive information about childhood TB cases enables NTPs to address the needs of children with TB and mobilize appropriate resources.
-This indicator measures TB notifications in children ages 0-14 years to understand the risks for infection and disease that are critical for improved diagnosis and prevention.
-On average, among new TB cases the percentage of children is between 5%-15% in low- and middle-income countries and <10% in high-income countries.
+The number of children with TB is an important indicator of recent transmission in a community.
+Comprehensive information about childhood TB enables NTPs to address the needs of children with TB and mobilize appropriate resources.
+TB is very challenging to diagnose in children due to the historical reliance on sputum, which may be difficult for children to produce without invasive procedures and may not have a high bacillary load, leading to false negatives and the limitations of diagnosing on a clinical basis only.
+This indicator measures TB notifications in children ages 0–14 years, which can be used to assess how well the country as a whole is providing appropriate screening and diagnosis services for children with TB.
+On average, among people with new TB diagnoses the percent contributed by children and adolescents is between 5%–15% in low- and middle-income countries and <10% in high-income countries.
+These thresholds can be used to identify major outliers where under- or overdiagnosis of TB among children may be of concern.

-Of the global total TB cases in 2018, 8% were children ages 15 years or younger.
-Overall, in 2017, 55% of estimated children with TB (0-14 years) were not reported to NTPs.
-Improvements in reaching children and adolescents are needed to reach the United Nations High Level Meeting targets to provide TB diagnosis and treatment with the aim of successfully treating 3.5 million children with TB, and 115,000 children with drug-resistant TB by 2022.
-Mandatory notification policies calling for collaboration between NTPs, other non-NTP public health facilities, and private sector facilities and pediatric associations will help ensure comprehensive and age-disaggregated reporting of TB cases.
+Of the global total number of people with TB notified in 2021, 6.9% were children under 15 years old.
+Improvements in reaching children and adolescents are needed to reach the United Nations High-Level Meeting (UNLM) targets to provide TB diagnosis and treatment with the aim of successfully treating 3.5 million children with TB, and 115,000 children with drug-resistant TB (DR-TB) by 2022.
+The USAID TB strategy (2023-2030) highlighted that USAID will work to strengthen TB diagnosis in children and other vulnerable populations by increasing access to innovative rapid molecular testing and improving capacity for clinical diagnosis.
+Mandatory notification policies calling for collaboration between NTPs, other non-NTP public health facilities, and private sector facilities and pediatric associations will help ensure comprehensive and age-disaggregated reporting of TB notifications.
 This is important for monitoring progress and focusing interventions and resources for children.

 Indicator Visualizations